Jason Ensler

-Jason Ensler is an American film director, television director, producer, and screenwriter.
+Jason Ensler is an American director, producer, and screenwriter.

 Early life

 Jason Ensler attended Brandeis University where he earned a BA in Politics and Theater.
-He graduated USC School of Cinematic Arts with an MFA in Cinema/Television production.
+He graduated from the USC School of Cinematic Arts with an MFA in Cinema/Television production.

 Career

 Ensler began his work in television as a director at NBC 2000, a division of NBC promo.
-He designed launch campaigns for The West Wing, Scrubs, Frasier, Third Watch, The Olympics, and NBA.
-He wrote and directed The Zucker Follies, a musical mockumentary starring Megan Mullally, Martin Sheen and Sean Hayes.
+He designed launch campaigns for The West Wing, Scrubs, Frasier, Third Watch, the Olympics, and the National Basketball Association.
+He wrote and directed The Zucker Follies, a musical mockumentary starring Megan Mullally, Martin Sheen, and Sean Hayes.

-Ensler’s first film was Behind the Camera: The Unauthorized Story of Three's Company for NBC, which documents the true story of ambition, greed, and betrayal that rocked the set of the hit show Three's Company.
-He has since directed and executive produced the pilots for: Andy Barker, P.I., Franklin & Bash, Hart of Dixie, Cult, The Passage, Monarch, and Wolf Pack, among others.
-He served as executive producer and series director on Fox's The Exorcist, and on all three seasons of Love, Victor on Hulu and Disney+.
+Ensler’s first film was Behind the Camera: The Unauthorized Story of Three's Company for NBC, which documents the set of the show Three's Company.
+He has since directed and executive produced the pilots for Andy Barker, P.I., Franklin & Bash, Hart of Dixie, Cult, The Passage, Monarch, and Wolf Pack, among others.
+He served as executive producer and series director on Fox's The Exorcist and on all three seasons of Love, Victor on Hulu and Disney+.

-His other television directing credits include Percy Jackson and the Olympians (TV series),Scrubs, The West Wing, Brooklyn Nine-Nine, Kath & Kim, Sirens, Hostages, The Newsroom, Will Trent and The Old Man.

-He is currently executive producing and directing season two of Percy Jackson and the Olympians.
+His other television directing credits include Scrubs, The West Wing, Brooklyn Nine-Nine, Kath & Kim, Sirens, Hostages, The Newsroom, Will Trent, and The Old Man.
+He is an executive producer and director on season two of Percy Jackson and the Olympians.

 Documentaries

-Ensler is on the executive board of Shifting Baselines, a think tank and production entity founded and run by author and filmmaker Randy Olson, that seeks to find more effective ways of communicating science to the public.
-He produced, directed and edited IRIS, a documentary for Children's Hospital Los Angeles, about Retinoblastoma, a rare form of children's eye cancer, which was effective in passing legislation in California for early detection.
-And he produced, directed, and edited Farewell, My Subaru, a short documentary about author Doug Fine and the hard-won benefits of his carbon neutral lifestyle in rural New Mexico.
+Ensler is on the executive board of Shifting Baselines, a think tank and production entity founded and run by Randy Olson, that seeks to find more effective ways of communicating science to the public.
+Ensler produced, directed and edited IRIS, a documentary for the Children's Hospital Los Angeles about retinoblastoma, a rare form of children's eye cancer, which was effective in passing legislation in California for early detection.
+He produced, directed, and edited Farewell, My Subaru, a short documentary about author Doug Fine and his carbon-neutral lifestyle in rural New Mexico.